 We were incorporated in 1997 and operated as a wholly owned subsidiary of R.J.
 Reynolds Tobacco Company until August 2000.
 We have a limited operating history and have incurred substantial net losses since our inception.
-As of March 31, 2004, we had an accumulated deficit of \$82.8 million.
-Our net loss was \$6.6 million for the three months ended March 31, 2004, \$19.4 million for the year ended December 31, 2003 and \$21.1 million for the year ended December 31, 2002.
+As of September 30, 2004, we had an accumulated deficit of \$117.8 million.
+Our net loss was \$19.7 million for the nine months ended September 30, 2004, \$19.4 million for the year ended December 31, 2003 and \$21.1 million for the year ended December 31, 2002.
 Our losses have resulted principally from costs incurred in connection with our research and development activities, including clinical trials, and from general and administrative expenses associated with our operations.
 We expect to continue to incur substantial losses for the foreseeable future.
 We expect our research and development expenses to increase substantially following completion of this offering as we expand our clinical trial activity and as our product candidates advance through the development cycle.
 We also expect our general and administrative costs to increase substantially as we expand our infrastructure.
 As a result, we will need to generate significant revenues to pay these costs and achieve profitability.

 Inversine is our only current source of product revenue.
 We acquired the rights to Inversine in August 2002.
-Sales of Inversine generated revenues of only \$188,000 for the three months ended March 31, 2004 and \$815,000 for the year ended December 31, 2003.
-Inversine is approved in the United States for the treatment of moderately severe to severe essential hypertension, a high blood pressure disorder with an unknown cause.
-However, we believe that the substantial majority of Inversine sales are derived from prescriptions written by a very limited number of physicians for the treatment of Tourette's syndrome and other neuropsychiatric disorders.
+Sales of Inversine generated revenues of only \$584,000 for the nine months ended September 30, 2004 and \$815,000 for the year ended December 31, 2003.
+Inversine is approved in the United States for the treatment of moderately severe to severe essential hypertension, a high blood pressure disorder with an unknown origin.
+However, we believe that the substantial majority of Inversine sales are derived from prescriptions written by a very limited number of physicians for the treatment of neuropsychiatric disorders, including Tourette's syndrome, autism and bipolar disorder, in children and adolescents.
 If any of these physicians were to change their prescribing habits, Inversine sales would suffer.
 We do not expect that sales of Inversine will increase substantially in the future.